iterative/dvc.org/content/docs/start/data-versioning.md

 The foundation of DVC consists of a few commands that you can run along with `git` to track large files, directories, or ML models.
 Think "Git for data".
-Read on or watch our video docs to learn about versioning data with DVC!
+Read on or watch our video to learn about versioning data with DVC!

 https://youtu.be/kLKBcPonMYw